-Kim has had a camera in hand since the age of 12 when she received her first Nikon film camera as a Christmas present.
+Kim, of Digital You Photography, has had a camera in hand since the age of 12 when she received her first Nikon film camera as a Christmas present.
 Over the years she has evolved her love of photography from a hobby, to a passion and an art.
+She specializes in macro and nature photography and features primarily photos from the Pacific Northwest.

 She is in her element in nature and gardens and revels in macro photography – the art of finding beauty in the tiniest of places and bringing it to you larger than life.
 The detail on the back of a spider or the magical reflections of trees in a dew drop, the surprisingly rough texture of squash on the vine and the fascination of the tiniest of moss worlds.
 Her photographs draw you in to a world you couldn’t explore otherwise.